Skip Ribbon Commands

 The VCAA fees for fee-paying international students are listed in Fees and charges.
 These fees are GST exempt.

-As fees depend on unit enrolments, it is essential that student enrolments are correct at the time of invoicing.
+As the fees payable depend on unit enrolments, it is essential that student enrolment data is correct when invoicing.
 Students must be enrolled in their complete program for the academic year before the last day for enrolment in a Unit 3–4 sequence.
-Schools should pay particular attention to the enrolments of students who are studying units at other assessing schools, for example VCE Language providers.
+Schools should pay particular attention to the enrolments of students studying units at other assessing schools such as VCE Language providers.

-First-, and second-round invoice and payment due dates for fee-paying international students are listed in Important administrative dates.
-Schools are required to distribute invoices, collect payments and submit one payment either by cheque or bank transfer to cover all students invoiced.
+First, second and third round invoice and payment due dates for fee-paying international students are listed in Important administrative dates.
+Schools must distribute invoices, collect payments and submit one payment either by cheque or bank transfer to cover all students invoiced.
 Note that payments made by students directly to the VCAA will not be accepted.

-Fee-paying international students should be made aware that failure to pay all VCAA invoices received over the period of their enrolment in their senior secondary program (which may be over one or more years) will cause final results to be withheld from them, the school and VTAC.
+Fee-paying international students should be made aware that failure to pay all VCAA invoices received over their enrolment in their senior secondary program (which may be over one or more years) may result in final results being withheld from them, the school and VTAC.

-Principals need to make sure that the list of fee-paying international students provided by the VCAA is a complete record of all VCE students with this status in the school.
-The list, which needs to be certified by the principal as correct, must be returned to Student Records and Results.
+Principals must ensure that the list of fee-paying international students provided by the VCAA is a complete record of all VCE students with this status at the school.
+The list, which needs to be certified as correct by the principal, must be returned to Student Records and Results.

 If any student’s status needs to be amended, either to or from fee-paying status, the required amendment is to be made on VASS and the Student full details report forwarded to Student Records and Results with a brief explanation.